ansible-collections/community.mysql/TESTING.md

 1. Add a workflow in [.github/workflows/](.github/workflows)
 1. Add a new folder in [test-containers](test-containers) containing a new Dockerfile.
 Your container must contains 3 things:
-  - The python interpreter
+  - Python
-  - The python package to connect to the database (pymysql, mysqlclient, ...)
+  - A connector: The python package to connect to the database (pymysql, mysqlclient, ...)
-  - A mysql client to query the database before to prepare tests before our tests starts.
+  - A mysql client to prepare databases before our tests starts.
 This client must provide both `mysql` and `mysqldump` commands.
 1. Add your version in *.github/workflows/ansible-test-plugins.yml*

-After pushing the commit to the remote, the container will be build and published on ghcr.io.
+After pushing your commit to the remote, the container will be built and published on ghcr.io.
 Have a look in the "Action" tab to see if it worked.
 In case of error `failed to copy: io: read/write on closed pipe` re-run the workflow, this append unfortunately a lot.

-To see the docker image produced, go to the main GitHub page of your fork or community.mysql (depending were you pushed) and look for the link "Packages" on the right hand side of the page.
+To see the docker image produced, go to the package page in the ansible-collection namespace [https://github.com/orgs/ansible-collections/packages](https://github.com/orgs/ansible-collections/packages).
 This page indicate a "Published x days ago" that is updated infrequently.
 To see the last time the container has been updated you must click on its title and look in the right hands side bellow the title "Last published".